-All meals will be provided by the troops and eaten along the trails. .NO MEALS PROVIDED.
+All meals will be provided by the troops and eaten in campsites . .NO MEALS PROVIDED.
 There will be a leader and SPL meeting on Friday night.
 A cracker barrel will be provided for that meeting.
 This is a time-honored tradition where we gather near the end of the day to share snacks, review the day's activities, and make our plans for the coming day.
+Saturday night meal will be a Potluck competition for Highland theme foods.